stefanesco/obsidize/README.md

 - **🔄 Incremental Updates**: Detection of new and updated content - only processes what's changed
 - **📦 Flexible Input Support**: Works with Claude data packs in .dms archive or folder format
-- **🗂️ Structured Output**: Creates an organized Obsidian folder with conversations and projects notes
+- **🗂️ Structured Output**: Creates an organized, "Obsidian friendly" folder with conversations and projects notes
 - **📋 Rich Metadata**: Includes YAML frontmatter with UUIDs, timestamps, and relationships
-- **🏷️ Custom Tagging**: Allows adding custom tags and links to imported content via the command line
+- **🏷️ Custom Tagging**: Allows adding custom Obsidian tags and links to imported content via the command line
 - **🛡️ Resilient Processing**: Handles missing or malformed data with detailed error reporting
-- **🔄 Sync-Safe**: As it doesn't use any local/external state files the updates work across devices
+- **🔄 Sync-Safe**: doesn't use any local/external state files so that the updates work across devices
 - **🔍 Dry Run Mode**: Allows to preview changes before applying them
 - **📊 Progress Reporting**: Clear feedback on what's being processed and updated